alexawa/ops/README.md

 # Godland OpenSourse

 Hello, developer!
-We are glad to offer you the template of our OpenSourse page!
+We are pleased to offer you the template of our OpenSourse page!

 ## Getting Started